Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Related work

 With decision-making increasingly being aided by automatic algorithms in many areas, such as hiring \cite{geyik2019fairness} and school admission \cite{peskun2007effectiveness}, ensuring fairness in this process has drawn increasing attention.
 Selecting the $k$-best items is an important task in decision-making.
 A typical method to do it is to assign a score to each item reflecting their fitness for a given target, and top-$k$ items are selected by score.
 There is a substantial body of prior work \cite{zehlike2017fa, kleinberg2018selection, celis2018ranking, asudeh2019designing, yang2019balanced} exploring methods for achieving fair top-$k$ selection satisfying given proportional fairness constraints.
 See \cite{zehlike2022fairness} for a review.

 In most previous work, only one attribute is used for scoring, or the score is pre-computed on multiple attributes with a given fixed scoring function.
 In many applications, however, one would like to select top-$k$ elements on multidimensional data where multiple attributes are relevant, and using an appropriate scoring function on these attributes to promote fairness could be a good choice.
-In \cite{asudeh2019designing}, Asudeh et.al. proposed algorithms to find an alternative linear scoring function if the given one does not produce results meeting fairness constraints.
+In \cite{asudeh2019designing}, the authors proposed algorithms to find an alternative linear scoring function if the given one does not produce results meeting the given fairness constraint.
 Since a linear scoring function can be presented as a weight vector, they aim at searching for a fair weight vector minimizing the angular distance.
-Their algorithms can work with various fairness metrics, making them easily adaptable to our Fair Top-$k$ Selection problem.
-However, their algorithms do not scale well with the size of dataset, especially in high dimensions.
+Their algorithms can work with various fairness models based on proportional fairness constraints, making them easily adaptable to our Fair Top-$k$ Selection problem.
+However, these algorithms do not scale efficiently with the size of dataset, and their run times increase dramatically with dimensionality (see Section~\ref{subsec:small_k} for more details).
+Besides applying proportional fairness constraints, the authors in \cite{liu2024fair} introduced a fairness metric, alpha-fairness, which is based on the differences between the proportions of protected group members in the top-$k$ subset and their proportions in the entire dataset.
+They further proposed methods for finding a fair weight vector optimizing this metric.
+However, their approach lacks a formal runtime analysis, offering only an outline that estimates a worst-case run time of $O(n^{2d - 2})$ but omits costs of some steps.
+Moreover, ties are arbitrarily broken in their methods, which may not be appropriate for fairness considerations (see Section~\ref{subsec:practical_klevel}).

 Beside work on finding a fair linear scoring function, finding a linear scoring function that meets a specific need is also studied in other contexts, especially in reverse top-$k$ queries \cite{vlachou2010reverse, vlachou2013branch, chester2013indexing, gao2015answering, chen2023not}.
 Some reverse top-$k$ queries aim at finding linear scoring functions for a specific candidate being among top-$k$, with the candidate and the value of $k$ given as inputs.
-Most of these algorithms also do not scale well, especially in high dimensions.
-However, there are methods \cite{chen2023not} demonstrating good performances for high-dimensional real-world datasets in practice, even though the worst case run time of the algorithm itself is not optimal.
+Most of these algorithms also do not scale well for multi-dimensional ($d\geq 3$) data.
+However, there are methods \cite{chen2023not} demonstrating good performances for multi-dimensional real-world datasets in practice, even though the worst case run time of the algorithm itself is not optimal.